ethancharles02/compression/README.md

 #### System Testing
 System test documents can be found in the test folder.
 These documents include test cases with results for the tests we ran.

-### TODO
-### Requirements
+### Future Work

-* be a .exe file
+* Introduce parallelism with multiprocessing for folder compression
+* Run all tests in the SRS
+* Update diagrams for architecture documentation
 * Create progress bar for compression and decompression
-* Folder compression

-#### Both
-* Add button to GUI for folder compression or decide on how folder compression will work.

 #### ETHAN
-* Add comments and documentation

 #### JOSH
 * Test changes made to GUI